storacha/specs/w3-ipni.md

 web3.storage publishes IPNI advertisements as a side-effect of the E-IPFS car [indexer-lambda].

 Each multihash in a CAR is sent to an SQS queue.
-The `publisher-lambda` takes batches from the queue, encodes and signs `Advertisement`s and writes them to S3 as JSON.
+The `publisher-lambda` takes batches from the queue, encodes and signs `Advertisement`s and writes them to a bucket as JSON.

 The lambda makes an HTTP request to the IPNI server at `cid.contact` to inform it when the head CID of the Advertisement linked list changes.

-The IPNI server fetches new head Advertisement from our s3 bucket, and any others in the chain it hasn't read yet, and updates it's indexes.
+The IPNI server fetches new head Advertisement from our bucket, and any others in the chain it hasn't read yet, and updates it's indexes.

 Our `Advertisement`s contain arbitrary batches of multihashes defined by SQS queue batching config.
 The `ContextID` is set to opaque bytes (a custom hash of the hashes).